Chana Dal + Sweet Potato Chowder

 If you try this chana dal recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

 CHANA DAL & SWEET POTATO CHOWDER

-- 1 sweet potato, diced 1/2 – 1/4 inch cubes (orange or white)
+- 1 sweet potato (orange or white), diced 1/2 – 1/4 inch cubes

 - 2 – 3 bay leaves

-- 1 tablespoon olive oil or 3 tablespoons water (for water saute)
+- 1 tablespoon olive oil or 1/4 cup water (for water saute)

-- 1 small red pepper
+- 1 small red bell pepper, cored and diced

-- 1 small green pepper
+- 1 small green bell pepper, cored and diced

 - 1 small jalapeno, most seeds removed and diced

 - 2 1/2 cups unsweetened almond milk (or your favorite plant milk)